 Indicate by check mark whether the registrant has submitted electronical pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during that the registrant was required to submit such files). • • Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer reporting company or an emerging growth company.
 See the definit "smaller reporting company" and "emerging growth company" in Rule tions of "large accelerated filer," "accelerated filer" Large Accelerated Filer □ Accelerated Filer ⊠ Non-Accelerated Filer □ Small Reporting Company ⊠ Emerging Growth Company □ If an emerging growth company, indicate by check mark if the registrar for complying with any new or revised financial accounting standards pr Indicate by check mark whether the registrant is a shell company (as de \boxtimes fined in Rule 12b-2 of the Exchange Act).
-Yes □ No State the aggregate market value of the voting and non-voting common the price at which the common equity was last sold, or the average bid business day of the registrant's most recently completed second fiscal quantum of the registrant of the registrant of the voting and non-voting common the price at which the common equity was last sold, or the average bid business day of the registrant's most recently completed second fiscal quantum of the voting and non-voting common of the price at which the common equity was last sold, or the average bid business day of the registrant's most recently completed second fiscal quantum of the price at which the common equity was last sold, or the average bid business day of the registrant's most recently completed second fiscal quantum of the price at which the common equity was last sold, or the average bid business day of the registrant's most recently completed second fiscal quantum of the price at which the common equity was last sold. and asked price of such common equity, as of the last
+Yes □ No State the aggregate market value of the voting and non-voting common the price at which the common equity was last sold, or the average bid business day of the registrant's most recently completed second fiscal quantum of the price of the registrant's most recently completed second fiscal quantum of the registrant's most recently completed second fiscal quantum of the price of th and asked price of such common equity, as of the last